rubymonsters/ruby-for-beginners/source/06-object_oriented_programming.md

 *Classes and objects*

 Ruby is, like many other popular languages, an object-oriented programming language.
-Other object-oriented languages that you might have heard of, are C++, Java, Python, PHP, and Javascript.
+Other object-oriented languages that you might have heard of are C++, Java, Python, PHP, and Javascript.
 At some point in the 1990s this paradigm started to become more and more popular and nowadays it is the most prevalent one.